-Staff Development Days September 11, 2023 October 9, 2023 We discussed our goals and what needed to be continued, and what needed to be changed.
-We want to maintain our goal of an increase of 5% on the SBAC scores in all areas, as well as maintaining our goal of professional development on our curricular tools.
-We changed our third goal from a writing goal to a social emotional goal.
-This change was based on our observations of our student needs.
-Learning Improvement Team Meetings May 5, 2023 September 1, 2023 October 6, 2023 We held monthly Learning Improvement Team meetings with teachers.
+During our January 18th SOT meeting, we discussed our current schoolwide MAP data, as well as the proposed expenditures we will make from our Strategic Budget.
+We discussed the alignment of our Strategic Budget with our SPP.
+Our Winter MAP data shows a 10% increase in Math and a 4% increase in Reading from Fall to Winter scores.
+During this SOT meeting, we discussed our budget, and the value of maintaining all of the support from our Instructional Assistants and CTT's from the budget to support the attainment of our achievement goals.
+Staff Development Days September 11, 2023 October 9, 2023 January 22, 2024 We discussed our goals and what needed to be continued, and what needed to be changed.
+We want to maintain our goal of an increase of 5% on the SBAC scores in all areas, as well as maintain our goal of professional development on our curricular tools.
+During the January 22nd Staff Development Day, we discussed the Winter MAP data, as a school, and by grade level, and we reviewed the progress we are making toward our goals with respect to our AR and Exact Path progress.
+Learning Improvement Team Meetings May 5, 2023 September 1, 2023 October 6, 2023 October 26, 2026 January 30, 2024 We held monthly Learning Improvement Team meetings with teachers.
 Discussions around testing, data, curriculum, and assessments are a standing agenda item during every LIT meeting held during this school year.
 We will share timely information regarding district wide changes to curriculum and assessment tools that we would be implementing with students for the upcoming year.
 During these meetings we discussed the tool of Exact Path, which is a tool that would provide every student with a unique and differentiated learning path based on their baseline assessment data.
 This tool is directly aligned with our goal of increasing our statewide assessment scores by a minimum of 5% in the areas of Reading, Math and Science.
 We also discussed the tool of Edulastic that would be used next year.
 This tool will provide teachers with an assessment bank of standards based questions that teachers could use to build common assessments, as well as for reassessment purposes.
 We discussed the new Reading Curriculum of HMA that was centrally purchased for all schools to use this year.
 We discussed future professional development opportunities for Kagan engagement structures as well as the other tools that would be available for the upcoming school year.

 At the beginning of this school year, we discussed our goals and what needed to be continued, and what needed to be changed.
 We want to maintain our goal of an increase of 5% on the SBAC scores in all areas, as well as maintaining our goal of professional development on our curricular tools.
 We will also continue our third goal of providing opportunities for students to improve their social emotional health.